Applifting/pomuzeme.si/README.md

 **Deployment to production** - [www.pomuzemesi.cz](pomuzemesi.cz)

 Production deployment is done by authorized developers from Applifting.
 Deploys are made regularly, each time a new functionality is created.
 If you need to put something into production contact:

-**Dominik Snopek** - *Development coordinator* - dominik.snopek@applifting.cz
+[**Dominik Snopek**](https://github.com/snopedom) - _Development coordinator_ - dominik.snopek@applifting.cz

-**Martin Hanzík** - *DevOps* - martin.hanzik@applifting.cz
+[**Martin Hanzík**](https://github.com/martinhanzik) - _DevOps_ - martin.hanzik@applifting.cz

+## Original Authors

+Authors of this platform are awesome guys and girls from [Applifting](www.applifting.io).
+We could not do it without our Contributors that are listed below.
+Thanks from the bottom of our hearts! :heart:

+## Contributors

 ## License